 marries a divorced

 issue, is it?
-It is our heart's desires isn't it?
+It's our hearts' desires and fear of man isn't it?

-If you do not classify remarriage as adultery, as
+If you don't classify remarriage as adultery, as

 Jesus does, by what authority do you reclassify it